LucidJS/backbone-lifeguard/README.md

 modelInstance.get('collectionName').each(function() { ... })
 ```

 you won't have to check to see if the collection is set or not.
-Though you can still check length.
+Though you can still check its length.

 Model methods that will be overwritten:

 * constructor (?)
 * get (?)
-* set
+* set (?)
 * _validate
 * toJSON